Last Updated on

 Time + Effort = Improved Self-Control

 To be clear, no significant behavioral change comes easily.
 Years of habit cements an individual’s self-control.
-The most recent research done on the original participants of the Stanford Marshmallow Experiment has found that the individual differences in self-control ability had, for the most part, remained constant.
+The most recent research done on the original participants of the Stanford Marshmallow Experiment stated that the individual differences in self-control ability had, for the most part, remained constant.

-In addition, it appears that biological factors play a role in determining one’s ability to delay gratification.
+Biological factors may also play a role in determining one’s ability to delay gratification.
 For example, individuals with more active prefrontal cortexes were found to have greater self-control (Casey et al., 2011).

 The message to take away from this, however, is not that we cannot improve.
 Rather, we must understand that improving our self-control will take time and effort, and for some of us, it will be more difficult than for others.
 As Mischel (2014) himself said: